Loading

 Back-end ratio: 43% (up to 57% with strong credit)

 There are several types of FHA loans.
-The type you choose affects the type of home you can buy and how you can spend the money you get.
-This makes it especially important to be sure you're getting the right type of loan.
-If none of the loan types discussed below match your goals, you should consider another type of government loan.
+Each type affects the home you can buy and how you spend the funds.
+Picking the right type matters.
+If none of these match your goals, consider another type of government loan.

 When buying a home, you can put as little as 3.5% down if you have a median FICO® Score of 580.
 If you have a score that low, you'll need to keep an equally low DTI.